Stability of Coassociative Conical Singularities: Examples of coassociative 4-folds with conical singularities

-Notice that the family $\mathcal{C}_{\circ}$ is a deformation family of cones for $C$.
-The space of cones in $\mathcal{C}_{\circ}$ with vertex at the origin is 16-dimensional because we have the two parameters given by $\mathbf{a}$ and the 14 parameters given by $\GG_2$ transformations because, apart from $C$, $C_{\mathbf{a}}$ has a trivial stabilizer in $\GG_2$.
-Thus, $C$ is Jacobi integrable and, in fact, $\mathcal{C}_{\circ}$ is a maximal deformation family of coassociative cones containing $C$.
-Finally, $\mathcal{C}_{\circ}$-stability follows by definition. \end{proof}

-To implement our framework, we need the singular coassociative 4-folds given by Proposition \ref{singfibprop} to have conical singularities in the sense of Definition \ref{csdfn}.
-This is what we now show.

-\begin{prop} Use the notation of Theorem \ref{G2thm} and Definition \ref{singfibdfn}.
-If $N\in\Gamma_T$, then $N$ is a connected coassociative integral current with $\partial N=\emptyset$.
-Moreover, if $z$ is a singular point of $N$, then the tangent cone at $z$ has multiplicity one and is modelled on a cone in $\mathcal{C}_{\circ}$.
-Hence, the coassociative 4-folds in $\Gamma_T$ are CS coassociative 4-folds in the compact almost $\GG_2$ manifold $(M_T,\varphi_T,g_{\varphi_T})$, in the sense of Definition \ref{csdfn}. \end{prop}
+\begin{proof} First observe that $N$ is clearly a connected coassociative integral current with $\partial N=\emptyset$.
+Second, if $z$ is a singular point of $N$ then it is an ordinary double point of a complex surface, so the tangent cone at $z$ has multiplicity one and is modelled on a cone in $\mathcal{C}_{\circ}$ by definition.
+Since cones in $\mathcal{C}_{\circ}$ are Jacobi integrable by Corollary \ref{Cacor}, we may apply Corollary \ref{cosingcor} to deduce the result. \end{proof}

-\begin{proof} The first part of the proposition is trivial.
-The second part follows immediately from the fact that the singularity $z$ is an ordinary double point.
-The conclusion then comes by applying Corollary \ref{cosingcor} as cones in $\mathcal{C}_{\circ}$ are Jacobi integrable by Lemma \ref{calclem}. \end{proof}